HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 How to read it ?

-When we find [Folder] syntax, then look for the corresponding [Close] syntax, these two work together to form a complete folder
+When we find `[Folder]` syntax, then look for the corresponding `[Close]` syntax, these two work together to form a complete folder

-We can also put a "(folder name)" after Close to manually pair them up for readability
+We can also put a `(folder name)` after Close to manually pair them up for readability

 ![Image description](./resources/folderdemoappearance.png)